 39-17-318.
 Unlawful exposure; image

-(a) A person commits unlawful exposure who, with the intent to cause emotional distress, distributes an image of the intimate part or parts of another identifiable person if:
+(a) A person commits unlawful exposure who, with the intent to cause emotional distress, distributes an image of the intimate part or parts of another identifiable person or an image of an identifiable person engaged in sexually explicit conduct if:

 (1) The image was photographed or recorded under circumstances where the parties agreed or understood that the image would remain private; and